Anthony Polite: Professional career

 On July 13, 2022, he has signed with ASVEL of the French LNB Pro A.

 On January 14, 2023, he signed with Hamburg Towers of the German Basketball Bundesliga.

+On June 20, 2023, he signed with CB Breogán of the Spanish Liga ACB and Basketball Champions League.

+On June 19, 2024, Polite signed with Fukushima Firebonds of the Japanese B.League.
+On August 23, 2024, his contract was terminated due to he was diagnosed with a torn anterior cruciate ligament.

 National team career

 Polite represented Switzerland at the 2015 FIBA Europe Under-18 Championship Division B and the 2013 FIBA Europe Under-16 Championship Division B.